 • Providing samples for testing (blood, urine, breath etc.)

-You may be sent information through the post, or read information about a current study in the patient waiting room or on the surgery website and wish to take part or your GP/nurse may discuss the study in a consultation where appropriate.
+You may be sent information via a text message, through the post, or read information about a current study in the patient waiting room or on the surgery website and wish to take part or your GP/nurse may discuss the study in a consultation where appropriate.

 Participation in any research project is entirely voluntary and you can withdraw at any time throughout any study.
 Declining or withdrawing from any study will not affect your medical care in any way.